🇨🇦

 🍺

-Bar & Pub Culture
+Bar and Pub Culture

-Chicken Wings, Poutine, and Caesars
+Chicken wings, poutine, and Caesars

 Is this ranking right?